kingluddite/web-dev-notes/js/plugins/jquery-plugins.md

 ```

 * This let's you know to create a parent div tag with `animsition` class
-* each link need a class of `animsition-link`
+* Each link need a class of `animsition-link`

-After connecting css and js for animsition and jquery
+* After connecting CSS and JS for animsition and jQuery
-and creating and linking custom js with calling js code from online documentation, you should see `index.html` fade in (others pages don't work because we didn't add code to them yet)
+and creating and linking custom JS with calling JS code from online documentation, you should see `index.html` fade in
+* Others pages don't work because we didn't add code to them yet)

 ## Exploring Plugin Options

 JavaScript Object Literal `{}`
-* a set of property names and propert values
+* A set of property names and property values
-* plugins use them to receive settings that control how the plugin works
+* Plugins use them to receive settings that control how the plugin works

 # [Stickyjs Demo](http://stickyjs.com/)
 ## [Stickyjs Github](https://github.com/garand/sticky)

 ### Bug
-I searched for stickyjs through NPM and used it but the code broke.
+* I searched for `stickyjs` through NPM and used it but the code broke.
-I found another stickyjs and manually downloaded it and it worked.
+* I found another `stickyjs` and **manually downloaded** it and it worked.
-Viewed in browser and it works fine.
+* Viewed in browser and it works fine.

 ## Plugin Events